gobuffalo/docs/templates/docs/db/relations.md

 <%= title("Eager Creation") %>

-Pop allows you to create models and their associations in one step.
-You no longer need to create every association separately anymore.
-Pop will even create join table records for `many_to_many` associations.
+Pop also allows you to create models and embed the creation of their associations in one step as well.

 Assuming the following pieces of pseudo-code: